tristanpoland/BlockOps/README.md

 <details>
 <summary>🐳 Docker Problems</summary>

-1. Verify Docker is running
+1. Verify Docker is running and that you have permission to run docker commands
 2. Check container logs
 3. Restart Docker service
 </details>

-## 🔒 Security Best Practices

-- 🔄 Keep servers updated
-- 🛡️ Configure firewall rules
-- 💾 Regular backups
-- 📊 Monitor logs
-- 🔐 Secure ports

 ## 🤝 Contributing